-&lt;sup>14The timekeeping worksheet is specifically entitled, "COP/Leave Without Pay Injury on Duty Timekeeping Worksheet."
+13The timekeeping worksheet is specifically entitled, "COP/Leave Without Pay Injury on Duty Timekeeping Worksheet."

-Recommendation

-We recommend the vice president, Eastern Area, direct the district and plant managers to:

-- 1. Issue a policy requiring every supervisor to request authorization from the Control Office staff before any injury leave hours are entered into the payroll system. - The policy should include instructions detailing supervisory responsibilities for ensuring the proper completion of leave requests. - The policy should require the processing of all injury leave requests to the finance and timekeeping elements and retention of supporting documentation in employee injury claim files.
+unnecessary pay adjustments could have been avoided.
+Furthermore, proper use of the timekeeping worksheet provides internal staff and external reviewers the ability to obtain a timely, chronological listing of events that have occurred on each individual injury leave claim.
+Recommendation We recommend the vice president, Eastern Area Operations, direct the district and plant managers to Issue a cluster-wide policy requiring every supervisor to request authorization from the Control Office staff before any injury leave hours are entered into the payroll system.
+The policy should include instructions detailing supervisory responsibilities for ensuring the proper completion of leave requests.14 The policy should require the processing of all injury leave requests to the finance and timekeeping elements and retention of supporting documentation in employee injury claim files.
+Management's Comments Management agreed with the recommendation.
+A district- wide policy will be reissued requiring supervisors to request authorization from Control Office personnel before any injury leave hours are input into the payroll system.

-Management's Comments

-Management agreed with the recommendation.
-A district-wide policy will be reissued requiring supervisors to request authorization from injury compensation personnel before any injury leave hours are input into the payroll system.
 Detailed instructions regarding the proper completion of Form 3971, "Request for Notification of Absence," for all injured employees will be provided to each manager.
 In addition, Postal Service managers will be required to submit the completed leave requests to the appropriate finance department and send a copy to the Control Office for retention in the employee's injury claim file.

-Recommendation

-2. Require the manager, Human Resources, to direct the Control Office staff to perform a front-end reconciliation of injury leave hours on a weekly basis.
+Recommendation 2.
+Require the manager, Human Resources, to execute frequent monitoring of injury leave usage.
+Specifically, a process should be established to document the reconciliation of the Workers' Compensation-Injury on Duty report each accounting period and ensure appropriate corrective actions are executed.
+Management's Comments Management agreed with our recommendation.
+The Control Office will be required to conduct reconciliation of the Workers' Compensation-Injury on Duty report every accounting period.
+All unauthorized and erroneous injury leave hours will be documented, along with the appropriate corrective action taken to resolve the incorrect injury leave hours.
+Recommendation 3.
+Require the manager, Human Resources, to direct the Control Office staff to perform a front-end reconciliation of injury leave hours on a weekly basis.
 The weekly review will allow validation of injury leave hours before time accounting is finalized in the payroll system.

-Management's Comments

-Management agreed with our recommendation.
+Management's Comments Management agreed with our recommendation.
 Control Office personnel will be required to reconcile injury leave hours on a weekly basis.
-Since the Cleveland Performance Cluster is currently using the Time and Attendance Control System, the weekly reconciliation can be completed each Friday before any pay adjustments would be required.
+Since the Columbus Performance Cluster is currently using the Time and Attendance Control System, the weekly reconciliation can be completed each Friday before the hours are finalized in the payroll system.
+Recommendation 4.
+Require the manager, Human Resources, to provide refresher training in computing and tracking injury leave to Control Office personnel.
+The training should provide detailed instructions on how to accurately compute the 45-day injury leave entitlement period.
+The training should mandate the use of the timekeeping worksheet15 to monitor employee injury leave hours and days.
+The training should direct the Human Resource specialists to include the timekeeping worksheet in each injury leave claim file to facilitate timely internal and external review of the files Management's Comments Management agreed with our recommendation.
+Refresher training will be provided for all Control Office personnel on the tracking of injury leave hours.
+Also, Control Office personnel will be required to use the Continuation of Pay/Leave Without Pay timekeeping worksheet in every injury claim file to track injury leave hours.
+Evaluation of Management's Comments Management's comments are responsive to our recommendations and we believe the actions taken and planned should correct the issues identified in this report.